Judging by comments, the top concern of aspiring voice actors is how to get an audition. But there is a better question to focus on.

 That should be the key question, your focus, your priority.
 This should be true of anyone aspiring to be a creative professional.
 If this is your primary focus, the pieces of the puzzle will more rapidly fall into place.

-The good news is, you don’t have to wait for someone else or some external event that will allow this or give you the sign-off that it’s okay to proceed.
-Anyone can choose to work at getting better, even on your own.
+The good news is, you don’t have to wait for someone else or some external event that will allow this or give you the sign-off to proceed.
+Anyone can choose to work at getting better, even on their own.

 Even if you’re stuck at home or isolated, there are things you can do everyday.
 (See my “Stuck at Home?
 Do This:” page.)
 And if you are further along as an actor, there are also always things to work on.
 (See my “I’m Ready to Voice Act.
 What Do I Do Now,” page).

 You don’t have to be great (yet).
-You do need to be dedicated to your growth.
+You do need to be dedicated to the growth of your creative firepower.

 Don’t get hung up on comparing yourself to others.
-What’s important is that you are steadily working at improving your abilities, your powers and confidence.
+Focus on what you have control over.
+What’s important is that you are steadily working at improving your abilities, your powers and your confidence.
 Daily.
+These are the things an actor is hired for- to make something irresistibly well.

-This is what creative professionals do.
-They dedicate themselves to perpetually getting better.
+The best actors dedicate themselves to perpetual improvement and renewal.
 This is how they get traction and how they continue to thrive.
-They are dedicated to their creative growth.
-That is the radiant power that draws opportunity, attention and ultimately, work.
+This creative growth is the radiant power that draws attention, opportunity, and ultimately, employment.
+It’s the flower that blooms with an irresistible design and scent that brings the bees.

 If you are someone who constantly asks yourself, “What am I doing to get better at this?” before you concern yourself with, “How do I get a demo, an agent, an audition or a job?,” you’ll find that opportunity and progress will more readily find you.